Ring Racer

 According to the local state, Rhineland-Palatinate, the cost of Ring Racer accumulated to a total of 12.3 million Euro.

 In 2014, it was announced by Nürburgring that Ring Racer wouldn't start running again as the ride is not economically viable.

+In late July 2025 the coaster, after sitting standing but not operating for almost 12 years, was finally scrapped.